opensearch-project/remote-vector-index-builder/DEVELOPER_GUIDE.md

 ```
 git submodule update --init
 ```
-The Faiss Base Image can only be created on an NVIDIA GPU powered machine with CUDA Toolkit installed.
+The Faiss base image can only be created on an NVIDIA GPU powered machine with CUDA Toolkit installed.

 Please see the section [Provisioning an instance for development](#provisioning-an-instance-for-development) to provision an instance for development.